The 6 Steps Organizations Should Immediately Take to Mitigate Quantum-Related Risk

 To help prepare for this eventuality, here is a list of steps organizations will need to take:

-Enterprises need to assess their current cryptographic risk management capabilities.
+Assess enterprise cryptographic risk management capabilities.
 This includes evaluating overall cryptographic maturity, understanding how cryptography is governed across the organization, and initiating formal planning for post-quantum cryptography (PQC) migration.
-Executive leadership must be engaged early to set expectations around funding, staffing, governance, and realistic multi-year timelines.
+Remembering that this is likely a 2-3 year exercise, executive leadership must be engaged early to set expectations around funding, staffing, governance, and realistic multi-year timelines.
+Moreover, organizations should clearly define migration ownership, encourage the establishment of a PMO, and define roles and responsibilities.

-Organizations should address “Harvest Now, Decrypt Later” (HNDL) risk.
+Assess and respond to “Harvest Now, Decrypt Later” (HNDL) risk.
 Even before quantum computers can break modern encryption at scale, adversaries may already be collecting encrypted data for future decryption.
 Companies should conduct near-term assessments to identify sensitive data that could be exposed under this scenario and prioritize mitigation of high-value systems and long-lived data.
+In cases where cryptographic systems cannot be updated to PQC algorithms, compensating controls should be sought as well as other tactics to mitigate HDNL risk.

-Enterprises must gain visibility into their cryptographic landscape.
-This requires a comprehensive discovery and inventory of cryptographic assets, including hosts, applications, APIs, cloud and on-prem environments, PKI, HSMs, certificates, keys, tokens, libraries, and protocols.
+Gain complete and accurate visibility into their cryptographic landscape.
+This requires comprehensive discovery and inventory of cryptographic assets, including hosts, applications, APIs, cloud and on-prem environments, PKI, HSMs, certificates, keys, tokens, libraries, and protocols.
 Both runtime monitoring and static analysis should be used to identify hardcoded algorithms and embedded cryptographic dependencies, including third-party components.
 This visibility is foundational for risk prioritization and migration planning.
+It is essential to success that organizations maintain real-time visibility into their cryptographic landscape, which will require a blend of subject matter expertise and technology solutioning.

-Organizations should begin tactical remediation and pilot migrations.
-After conducting risk analysis and prioritization, teams should remediate the most urgent vulnerabilities and launch logically scoped PQC pilot programs.
+Initiate tactical remediation and pilot migrations.
+After conducting risk analysis and prioritization, establishing a discovery and inventory capability, organization teams should remediate the most urgent vulnerabilities and launch logically scoped PQC pilot programs.
 These pilots allow for testing, validation, and refinement before broader rollout.

-Organizations should focus on building long-term cryptographic agility.
+Focus on building long-term cryptographic agility as an optimal target state.
 This includes decoupling cryptographic functions from application logic, enabling runtime-selectable cipher suites, centralizing certificate and key lifecycle management, and designing systems that support modularity and algorithm replacement.
 Moving from a static cryptographic posture to a dynamic, agile one will reduce disruption and future-proof the enterprise against evolving threats.

 LevelBlue is a globally recognized cybersecurity leader that reduces cyber risk and fortifies organizations against disruptive and damaging cyber threats.
 Our comprehensive offensive and defensive cybersecurity portfolio detects what others cannot, responds with greater speed and effectiveness, optimizes client investment, and improves security resilience.
 Learn more about us.